ʻUiha

 ʻUiha is an island in Lifuka district, in the Haʻapai islands of Tonga.
 It had a population of 638 in 2006 and an area of 5.36 km².
 The island has two villages, ʻUiha and Felemea.

+During the summer of 1863 islanders ambushed the slave ship margarita during a blackbirding expedition.

 In September 2022 the island's electricity system was transition from a diesel generator to a solar-battery system with diesel backup.